KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 Add Title Clip
 --------------

-This function adds a Title Clip to the project bin.
+This function adds a Title Clip to the Project Bin.
 First, it opens the Titler app where you create the Title Clip.
 Once saved it shows up in the Project Bin.

 A more detailed documentation of the Titler app is available in the :ref:`titles` section of the documentation.